hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## Example

-Here, we will test the Kotlin compiler by employing Hephaestus's program generator.
+Here, we will test the Groovy compiler by employing Hephaestus's program generator.
 Specifically, we will produce 30 test programs in batches of 10 test programs using two workers with the following command.

 ```
 hephaestus@e0456a9b520e:~/hephaestus$ hephaestus.py \
-    --language kotlin --transformations 0 \
+    --language groovy --transformations 0 \
     --batch 10 --iterations 30 --workers 2
 ```